-If your concern is about the person designated for child protection Contact your local Children's Social Care/ the police or the NSPCC tell them about your concerns.
+If your concern is about the person designated for safeguarding firstly contact the KE Sport Director.

+If its an emergency then Contact your local Children's Social Care/ the police or the NSPCC tell them about your concerns.

 The telephone number for Children's Social Care is usually included in the listing for your local council and the number of your local police station will also be listed in the telephone directory.
 The NSPCC operates a 24-hour free phone help line telephone number 0808 800 5000, you do not have to give your name but it is helpful if you do.